5 Ways to Compost Dog Hair & Cat Fur

 Can You Compost Dog Fur and Cat Hair?

 First of all, let’s learn more about whether composting dog fur and cat hair is possible.
 Both cat hair and dog fur are natural sources of nitrogen– which plants love!
 The hair will compost but may take time to break down completely.
 If you compost your dog fur or cat hair, we recommend not treating the hair with harsh chemicals and to consider using eco-friendly grooming products.
 If your pet was treated for fleas, the medicines used may contain harsh chemicals that could harm the compost pile.
-Ask your groomer to use a natural shampoo or try one yourself, like this zero waste, natural pet shampoo bar for dogs and cats.
+Ask your groomer to use a natural shampoo, preferably a shampoo bar without ay packaging.

 What is Composting?